Skip to content

 Self-Employment Tax

-On top of income tax, you owe self-employment (SE) tax of 15.3% on your net self-employment earnings.
+At first the self-employment tax feels like a surprise.
+Later, you realize it’s just a number you plan for.
+On top of income tax, you owe SE tax of 15.3% on your net self-employment earnings.
 This covers Social Security (12.4%) and Medicare (2.9%).
-You can deduct half of your SE tax from your adjusted gross income, which provides some relief.
+The relief: you can deduct half of your SE tax from your adjusted gross income.
+This is one of the system’s built-in advantages for self-employed creators.

 Total Tax Burden